What is the FRNSW environmental investigation about?

-- targeted sampling and testing of local groundwater and monitoring wells on and off the site
+- Targeted sampling and testing of local groundwater and monitoring wells on and off site

-- community water and land use surveys to inform the assessment of potential exposure risks to people
+- Community water and land use surveys to inform the assessment of potential exposure risks

-- ongoing liaison with relevant State and Local government authorities in relation to possible health and environmental effects of these compounds
+- Ongoing liaison with relevant State and Local government authorities in relation to an investigation

 Will my property be tested?

-For the purposes of the environmental investigation, not every property in the area currently under investigation needs to be tested to estimate the extent of PFOS and PFOA.
+For the purposes of environmental investigations, not every property in the area may need to be tested to investigate the extent of PFAS.

-The location of future sample/test sites will be informed by the data gathered and the technical information needed to progress the investigation.
+The location of future sample/test sites is informed by the data gathered and the technical information needed to progress investigations.

-How long will the sampling team need to be at my property to take samples?
+How long will the FRNSW sampling team need to be at my property to take samples?

-The landholder or a representative needs to be present at the property to assist with safe access (e.g. ensuring pets or livestock are secured, gates unlocked, electric fencing is turned off, if required).
+Please note that the landholder (or their representative) needs to be present at the property to assist with safe access (e.g. ensuring pets or livestock are secured, gates unlocked, electric fencing is turned off etc) for the sampling team.